-Prerequisite: POLS 215.
 Fall, alternate years.

-A seminar examining the central international relations theories including realism, neo-realism, liberalism, neo-liberalism, within the context of contemporary world issues.
-This course partially safisties the writing intensive requirement.
+A seminar examining the central international relations theories including realism, neo-realism, liberalism, neoliberalism, within the context of contemporary world issues.

 POLS 410.
 Ethnic Conflict and Nationalism (3-3-0)

 Conflicts in the Balkans, Northern Ireland, Rwanda, Darfur, Iraq, Israel/Palestine, Sri Lanka, and India, among others, have led to tremendous human suffering and massive political mobilization.
 This course provides an overview of the causes, character, and dynamics of ethnic conflicts and the strategies that can be employed to resolve them.
 It discusses the relationship between the theory of nationalism and ethnic conflict and puts issues accompanying ethnic conflict in a broader context of international politics.
 A number of exemplary case studies are considered to illustrate causes, trends, and consequences of conflicts and to discuss their resolution.